Skip to main content

 Fiber-rich carbohydrates are an essential part of a healthy diet.

 There are two types of carbohydrates: simple and complex.
 Simple carbohydrates are made of one or two sugar molecules.
-Complex carbohydrates are polysaccharides and include starch and fiber.
+Complex carbohydrates are made of multiple sugar molecules, called polysaccharides, and include starch and fiber.

 For optimal health, choose complex carbohydrates.
 Complex carbohydrates, found mostly in whole plant foods, maintain their natural fiber and fuel your body with the energy it needs.
 Examples include beans, oatmeal, 100% whole-wheat bread, quinoa, barley, potatoes, sweet potatoes, and many other plant foods.
 These foods are also naturally rich in vitamins, minerals, and phytochemicals.
 About three-quarters of daily calories should come from healthful carbohydrates.